rpcme/aws-and-infineon-xmc4800-workshop/Lab1.md

 From your Home directory, check out the sources.

-1. Open a console window on your workstation to perform work on the command line.
+1. Open the **Git Bash** shell on your workstation to perform work on the command line.
 2. Clone the repository.
 Make ```/c/src``` to ensure path lengths are short.
 ```
 mkdir /c/src